OAI/OpenAPI-Specification/proposals/005_RequestBody-Links.md

 ## Proposed solution

 Allow [Links](http://spec.openapis.org/oas/v3.1.0#link-object) to exist at the root level of an [Operation](http://spec.openapis.org/oas/v3.1.0#operationObject), rather than solely in a [Response](http://spec.openapis.org/oas/v3.1.0#responses-object) object.
 When defined at the `Operation` Level, each link would represent a link to a request from where to source information.
 The `link.operationId` would reference the "source" request.
 This would allow for describing from where dependent parameters get their information to make the request.
-In addition, a new property would be added to the `Link` object that would be called `fragments`.
-This new property would contain [runtime expressions](http://spec.openapis.org/oas/v3.1.0#runtime-expressions) that would evaluate which *fragments* to extract data from, and which *fragments* to populate that data with.
+In addition, a new property would be added to the `Link` object that would be called `mappings`.
+This new property would contain [runtime expressions](http://spec.openapis.org/oas/v3.1.0#runtime-expressions) that would evaluate which *mappings* to extract data from, and which *mappings* to populate that data with.

 Some Explanations:
 1. The request based `Link` object would allow for OpenAPI authors to reference response properties from OpenAPI documents they themselves do not own.
 For Example; A company named Foo handles billing through PayPal.
 This company has a billing API, and updates a plan using the PayPal [user_id](https://developer.paypal.com/docs/api/identity/v1/#userinfo-get-response).
 An author at company Foo could reference PayPal's OpenAPI document in theirs, opening the door for even richer sdk generation as well as many other possibilities.
-2. The `Fragments` property is more discreet than having separate properties to define whether a given response fragment belongs in a subsequent request's header, body, or path.
+2. The `mappings` property is more discreet than having separate properties to define whether a given response mapping belongs in a subsequent request's header, body, or path.
 For example: `$response.header.req_id` mapping to `$request.body#requestId` or `$response.header.req_id` mapping to `$request.header.requestId`.
 3. It's easier to think about dependencies of requests from within the request itself.